 Types of Security Threats and What to Watch Out For

-The Internet is a fun and full of insightful information, but with all of the benefits it can bring an array of disadvantages also follows especially when it come to ones own privacy and security.
+The Internet is a fun and full of insightful information, but with all of the benefits, it can bring an array of disadvantages also follows especially when it comes to one’s own privacy and security.
 To learn more we will discuss the types of security threats one might encounter and how to avoid or fix them.

 A slow, unresponsive computer is a sure indicator that your computer is infected with this threat, luckily nowadays viruses can easily be removed by the use of anti-virus software that comes along with the latest release of Microsoft’s Windows 10 OS, in the chance that you are using an older copy of the Windows OS you may need to purchase an antivirus to secure your computer, but in retrospect upgrading your system is probably the best way to protect your computer from this threat.

-Often times mistaken as a virus, Trojans or Trojan Horse are usually disguised a legitimate looking software.
+Often times are mistaken as a virus, Trojans or Trojan Horse are usually disguised a legitimate looking software.
 Ones installed, Trojans will give remote access to hackers on an infected system.
-Here they could easily install keystroke logging software that records keyboard inputs from users acquiring sensitive data such as credit card numbers, email passwords and the likes in the process.
-Unlike viruses, Trojans don’t replicate and requires the assistants of a user, usually through installation, for it to have control over the system.
+Here they could easily install keystroke logging software that records keyboard inputs from users acquiring sensitive data such as credit card numbers, email passwords, and the likes in the process.
+Unlike viruses, Trojans don’t replicate and require the assistance of a user, usually through installation, for it to have control over the system.